Read, Talk, Make: The Book to Art Club

 The Book to Art Club website has a catalog of books that the club founders have identified as having a lot of book–to–art project potential.
 Titles are added to the catalog on a regular basis.
 Each book’s page includes a brief overview of the book and links to discussion questions and a Pinterest board populated with project ideas and inspiration.

 Some club chapters opt to use the titles featured on the website, while others come up with their own ideas or decide to mix the site’s recommended titles with titles of their own choosing.
-Many chapters include a discussion about their community’s, institution’s or school’s Big Read or One Book, One Community title.
+Many chapters include a discussion about their community’s, institution’s or school’s Big Read title.

 The club’s founders are available by e-mail to answer questions and offer program logistical support, as well as brainstorm possible art project ideas, especially if the title is not already included in the official club catalog.